-However, the Investment Manager estimates transactional costs will be approximately 0.03% of the average gross asset value of the Fund each year.
-For example, for every \$50,000 of asset value of the Fund, it is estimated the Fund will incur transactional and operational costs of \$15 per annum.
+The Investment Manager estimates transaction costs will be approximately 0.03% of the average gross asset value of the Fund each year.
+For example, for every \$50,000 of asset value of the Fund, it is estimated the Fund will incur transaction costs of \$15 per annum.
+This estimate is net of any amount of costs recovered by a buy-sell spread.
+Transaction costs are an additional cost to an Investor, where they have not already been recovered by a buy-sell spread.